Sparsh-Rastogi/DSA-cpp/graphs/readMe.md

 ## Dijkstra
 Starts from the source and adds a single edge with minimum weight in the graph and updates the distance Won't work on negative edges, Single Source

+## 4. Smart Moves

+## MultiSource
+Simply assume a virtual node..
+Node -1 that is connected to all your source and search starting from this node

+## 5. Other techniques/methods

+## Topological Sort